pmean/build-website/text/04/entrenched-beliefs.md

 went pretty well, he thought until he overheard a conversation during one of the breaks.
 A doctor was recommending an [herbal remedy](http://en.wikipedia.org/wiki/Herbalism) to a friend with the
-comment: \"It cleared my problem up really quickly.\" This demonstrated to him how readily we still accept [anecdotal evidence](http://en.wikipedia.org/wiki/Anecdotal_evidence) instead of EBM.
+comment: "It cleared my problem up really quickly."
+This demonstrated to him how readily we still accept [anecdotal evidence](http://en.wikipedia.org/wiki/Anecdotal_evidence) instead of EBM.